Stay tuned for details about our 2018 literary agents

 What to bring to the Close Encounters session

-- One page biography, which should include why you are the best person to write the book
+- a one-page biography, which should include why you are the best person to write the book

 Unveiling the Mystery: Writing, Editing, and Publishing for the Literary Market

 Writing a book and building a career in literary nonfiction publishing requires an understanding of the larger literary world – a Byzantine and mysterious world to most of us.
 What sort of ideas grab a nonfiction book editor’s attention?
 How do you shape that idea into a book proposal?
 Do you really need a literary agent to help you prepare and sell the proposal, or can you do it on your own?
 And if you need them, how do you get them interested in your book idea?
-A panel consisting of a book editor and several literary agents will address these questions and answer your own.
+A panel consisting of several literary agents will address these questions and answer yours.
 Want to build a career in literary publishing?
 Your journey begins here.